cucapra/dahlia/docs/logicalmemoryaccess.md

   - $(1+2*1)*2 + (0+2*0)=6$
   - $(1+2*1)*2 + (1+2*0)=7$

 Note that the banks should be arranged with an interleaved strategy.
 Alternatively, if we unroll the [outer loop by 4](https://capra.cs.cornell.edu/seashell/docs/appendix.html#example-2.2) then the memory arrangement should be block-wise.
 We will discuss further about banking in the next section.
-A 3-D array example is also provid3ed in the [appendix](https://capra.cs.cornell.edu/seashell/docs/appendix.html#d-array-examples-to-visualize-multi-dimensional-access).
+A 3-D array example is also provided in the [appendix](https://capra.cs.cornell.edu/seashell/docs/appendix.html#d-array-examples-to-visualize-multi-dimensional-access).

 Bank access with index types
 ----------------------------